CodeNinja22-AS/pedagogical-AI-debugging-assistant/README.md

 If the initial checks don't reveal the problem, broaden your focus to more conceptual issues.

-Consider AttributeError by examining if a method is being called on an object that doesn't have it.
+Consider AttributeError by examining if a method is being called on an object that it doesn't have.

 Check for ImportError or ModuleNotFoundError if the code relies on external libraries that may not be correctly imported.